What three factors regulate stroke volume to ensure that the left and right ventricles pump equal volumes of blood?

 Preload

-Preload refers to the degree of stretch of the heart muscle fibers at the end of diastole, just before contraction.
-It is influenced by the volume of blood returning to the heart (venous return).
-A higher preload typically increases stroke volume due to the Frank-Starling mechanism, which states that the heart pumps more effectively when filled with more blood.
+Preload refers to the initial stretching of the cardiac muscle fibers at the end of diastole, determined by the volume of blood returning to the heart.
+It influences stroke volume by affecting the force of contraction through the Frank-Starling mechanism, ensuring the heart pumps out the volume it receives.

 Afterload